anonymAgent/RefAgent/README.md

 - Utilization of **LLMs** (e.g., OpenAI, StarCoder, etc.)
 - GPU support for faster processing
 - Integration with **Refactoring Miner** for detecting and validating refactorings
-- Compatibility with GitHub repositories for code retrieval and version control, and commit improvement
+- Compatibility with GitHub repositories for code retrieval, version control, and committing improvements

 ## Requirements
 Before running the framework, you need to set up the environment.